 A Level Courses on offer

-Art, Fine Art, Biology, Business studies, Chemistry, Computer science, Drama, Economics, English Language, English Literature, Food & Nutrition, French, Further Mathematics, Geography, German, Graphic Design, History, Italian, Mathematics, Music, Photography, Physical Education, Politics, Product Design, Psychology, Religious Studies, Sociology & Spanish
+Art, Fine Art, Applied Science, Biology, Business studies, Chemistry, Computer science, Drama, Economics, English Language, English Literature, French, Further Mathematics, Geography, German, Graphic Design, History, Italian, Mathematics, Music, Photography, Physical Education, Physics, Politics, Product Design, Psychology, Religious Studies, Sociology & Spanish

 Level 3 – Digital I-Media

-Provision is made for students who need to re-sit GCSE English or maths.
+Provision is made for students who need to re-sit GCSE English and maths.

 The 2020-21 Curriculum